tridactik/GPIO_Gcode/README.md

 **:warning:This plugin is untested at the moment (waiting for a print to finish)**

-This plugin reacts to short lever microswitch output like [this](https://chinadaier.en.made-in-china.com/product/ABVJkvyMAqcT/China-1A-125VAC-on-off-Kw10-Mini-Micro-Mouse-Switch.html)
-If triggered (switch open) it issues **M112** command to printer.
+This plugin reacts to a switch or button, if triggered (switch open) it issues **M112** command to printer.

 Let's check some features:
 * info pop-up when plugin hasn't been configured